Amog-OS/AmogOS/README.md

 - Founder/UI Dev: Moon1789#6969 (https://www.youtube.com/channel/UC9izewtsA__dtENOC_nNkBA)
 - System Dev/OS packager: RPiNews#0816 (https://www.youtube.com/channel/UCmp6JswV90SV5agNFGQuWkw) (I also go by https://www.youtube.com/channel/UCOImY0CpIrsOmbODaWYt17A for those of you who see me comment on AmogOS related content and call me sussy imposter :p)
 - Graphical designer: peekatchoo#0101
-- Thanks to ! -Linkley Steals Your Kinky 2#2002 for hosting torrents :)
+- Thanks to ! -Linkley Steals Your Kinky 2#2002 for hosting torrents
-- Thanks to JoJo Autoboy for being our overload
+- Thanks to JoJo Autoboy for being our overlord
 - Thanks to the jostroOS dev team for letting us use their GH org and website to host downloads!